* Euro zone PMI data comes in below forecasts

 The euro's drop helped the dollar recover against a basket

-The dollar was also slightly higher against the yen
+The dollar also turned positive against the Japanese yen